philcryer/kontrola/README.md

 Other outstanding open source projects used to build, presesnt, and search the reports

-* [nmap](https://nmap.org/) a security scanner used to discover live hosts and network ports
+* [nmap](https://nmap.org/) a security scanner used to discover live hosts and query network ports
-* [Bootstrap](http://getbootstrap.com/) a front-end component library that builds the html reports
+* [Bootstrap](http://getbootstrap.com/) a front-end component library that is used to build the html reports
-* [Tipue Search](http://www.tipue.com/search/) a jQuery-based site search plugin for the genearted reports
+* [Tipue Search](http://www.tipue.com/search/) a jQuery-based site search plugin for the genearted html reports

 ## License

 MIT License

-Copyright (c) 2018 Phil Cryer
+Copyright (c) 2019 Phil Cryer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal